 I can’t express how happy I am to be experiencing the rewards of finding what was on the other side of my fears!
 I feel better – physically, mentally, and emotionally.
-I have a positive outlook about the future and I am excited to see what awareness will reveal next!
+My outlook about the future is so much more positive and I am excited to see what awareness will reveal next!

 What about you?
 Are coping by avoiding?

 Is there something that you’ve been putting off or avoiding?
 A difficult conversation?
 A job or career change?
 Making a budget?
 Taking things one step at a time and staying present really helps!